Last Updated on April 8, 2021 by Nancie

 - Fox Sparrow: 6.75 – 7.5 in

 More Chipping Sparrow Tidbits

 Chipping Sparrows eat insects and seeds.
-(In my yard, they like white proso millet on the ground and sunflower hearts from the Squirrel Buster Plus feeders.)
-I see them most often on the ground with other sparrows.
+(In my yard, they like white proso millet and nyjer on the ground and sunflower hearts from the Squirrel Buster Plus feeders.
+I’ve also seen one nibbling bits from suet inside a cage feeder and nyjer from a nyjer feeder.)
+But I see them most often on the ground with other sparrows.
 They can also snag insects in flight too, like a flycatcher.

 Where to Find Chipping Sparrows